Dedicated to Serving Long Island Youth since 1959

 In the new millennium (2000-2010) Long Island Youth For Christ offers a variety of ministry methods (Campus Life, Student-Led, Friday Night Live, Teen Parents, Team I-Themba, Youth Leader Networks, and several annual large events for young people.

-In July of 2011, after 40 years of faithful service to LIYFC, Jack Crabtree retired from his position as Executive Director, and longtime Campus Life Director Craig Muller stepped into leadership.
+In July of 2011, after 40 years of faithful service to LIYFC, Jack Crabtree retired from his position as Executive Director.

 Beginning in the 2010s LIYFC shifts to target underserved communities implementing City Life and Juvenile Justice Ministry, addressing larger needs of the youth and their community.